fwhdzh/FaultFuzz/README.md

 We have provided deploy FaultFuzz frontend as a website on [AppSmith cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
-Users can also deploy the frontend website on their own computer using our accessible [frontend source code](https://github.com/fwhdzh/FaultFuzz-FrontEnd).
+Users can also deploy the frontend website on their own computer using our accessible [frontend repository](https://github.com/fwhdzh/FaultFuzz-FrontEnd).

 ### Step 2:  (Optional) Preparation of user-defined I/O points.